Card Sorting made easy (and affordable*)

 Get it done in 3 simple steps

 Please note that card sorting exercises can be conducted in person or remotely.
-There are benefits to both approaches however, since usabiliTEST's Card Sorting software is web-based, this article is written with remote card sorting tools in mind.
+There are benefits to both approaches however, since usabiliTEST's Card Sorting software is web-based, this article is written with remote tools in mind.

 It only takes a few minutes to create your own usability test.
 There's lots of flexibility in the setup process.
 So you can create either simple or complex tests — it all depends on your project's needs.